medic/nginx-local-ip/README.md

-with `http://192.168.0.3:5988` in the same device or any other device within the same network, but you can access your app with the URL https://192-168-0-3.local-ip.medicmobile.org launching the Docker configuration in the same machine as follow:
+with `http://192.168.0.3:5988` in the same device or any other device within the same network, but you can access your app with the URL https://192-168-0-3.local-ip.medicmobile.org launching the Docker configuration in the same machine as follows:

 Only the first time: